mitre/saf-training/src/courses/profile-dev-test/README.md

 ## Learning Objectives

-By completing this module, you will be able to:
+By the end of this class, you will be able to:

 - Build and validate InSpec profiles using Test Kitchen
 - Configure local testing environments for security compliance